Back |

 Salsa, Sriracha, and Chili Crisp

-Dial up the heat of any dish with a hot sauce that matches the cuisine you’re making.
-Start with some of the most versatile types: For Mexican-inspired meals, salads, and omelets, keep red and green salsa on hand.
-For Vietnamese or Thai-style curries, dips, or sandwiches, try a Thai-style chili-garlic sauce like sriracha.
-Szechuan-style chili crisp is delicious on stir-fries, but also great on eggs.
+Dial up the heat of any dish with a splash of zingy hot sauce.
+Start by finding ones that match the cuisine you’re making.
+For Mexican-inspired meals, keep red and green salsa on hand.
+For Vietnamese or Thai-style dishes, add a dash of sriracha.
+Then explore and experiment.
+You'll discover that some hot sauces transcend borders.
+For example, Szechuan-style chili crisp is not only delicious on stir-fries, but also great on eggs and delicious atop roasted cauliflower soup.

 Vinegars add a bright, acidic punch to foods, offering the right counterbalance to flavors that are naturally rich, earthy, or creamy.
-Try basic apple cider vinegar or mild rice vinegar for vinaigrettes, or as the cornerstone of any pickle project.
-Or to add acid with a touch of sweetness, use true aged balsamic vinegar, such as Metropolitan Market’s authentic Aceto Balsamico di Modena, which comes straight from Modena, Italy.
-It’s delicious drizzled over grilled meats, roasted vegetables, fresh cheeses, and even vanilla ice cream.
+Apple cider vinegar pairs beautifully with pork.
+Mild rice vinegar is the key to many Japanese dishes, and white vinegar is the cornerstone of any pickle project, whether assorted pickled veggies or quick pickled shrimp.
+To add acid with a touch of sweetness, use syrupy aged balsamic vinegar, such as Metropolitan Market’s authentic Aceto Balsamico di Modena, which comes straight from Modena, Italy.
+It’s delicious drizzled over fish, veggies, cheese, and even vanilla ice cream.

 Soy, Hoisin, and Fish Sauce

-Beyond oils and vinegars, many jarred sauces that would be extremely inconvenient to make at home hold the secret to great flavor.
-Soy sauce, brewed from fermented soy beans and wheat, or its cousin tamari, which is made without wheat and has a richer soy taste but less saltiness, both add deep umami flavor.
-Hoisin is a thick brown sauce made with soy, vinegar, sugar, sesame oil, and spices, and is often used in Cantonese cooking.
-Fish sauce, made from dried anchovies, gives an earthy, salty flavor to foods, and is essential for Vietnamese and Thai dishes.
+Beyond oils and vinegars, many jarred sauces hold the secret to great flavor.
+Soy sauce, brewed from fermented soy beans and wheat, or its cousin tamari—which is made without wheat and has a richer soy taste but less saltiness—both add deep umami flavor.
+Hoisin is a fruity, thick brown sauce made with soy, vinegar, sugar, sesame oil, and spices, and is often used in Cantonese cooking.
+Fish sauce, made from dried anchovies, gives an earthy, salty flavor to foods, and is essential for Vietnamese and Thai dishes such as pho and curry.

 Ketchup, Dijon Mustard, and Mayonnaise

 In addition to their usual roles at a hamburger joint, the three most classic condiments can help in daily cooking, too.
 Keep ketchup around to make homemade barbecue sauce, cocktail sauce, or pad Thai.
-Dijon mustard is good for vinaigrettes, pan sauces, and marinades.
-Mayonnaise is a great binder, which makes it great for chicken or egg salads, but also try it slathered onto the outsides of sandwiches before grilling, or even as a moistening agent in chocolate cake.
+Dijon mustard is good for vinaigrettes and marinades.
+Mayonnaise is a great binder, useful for potato salads, but also try it slathered onto the outsides of sandwiches before grilling, or even as a moistening agent in chocolate cake.

 Olives and Capers

 Think of the pickles and preserved vegetables aisle as a way to add a spunky, acidic component to anything that needs a little leveling up.
-For starters, keep olives (such as pitted kalamata olives) and capers around for adding to salads, pasta dishes, and sauces.
-Experiment to find the kind you like best.
+For example, olives brighten this Mediterranean tuna salad while capers deliver punch to this roasted cauliflower dish.
+Olives can also be added to charcuterie boards and capers make a great addition to bagel spreads.

-You know spices add flavor.
-Since they do lose their punch over time, try to buy them only as you need them, so they stay as fresh as possible.
-Keep on hand only those that you’ll use the most.
-Start with cumin, red pepper flakes, cinnamon, garlic powder, and curry powder, adding or subtracting based on what you use most often, but don’t overbuy.
+You know that spices add flavor, but since they lose their punch over time, try to use regularly and keep as fresh as possible.
+Popular options include cumin, curry powder, red pepper flakes, garlic powder, and cinnamon.
+Add or subtract based on what you use most often.

 All-Purpose Flour

-The vast majority of baking relies on all-purpose flour, which is just that–a flour whose gluten and protein levels are meant for all kinds of baking, from breads and pizza crust to muffins and cakes.
-Look for a local producer (like Cairnsprings Mills), because freshness does matter.
+The vast majority of baking relies on all-purpose flour, which is just that—a flour whose gluten and protein levels are meant for all kinds of baking, from breads and pizza crust to muffins and cakes.
+Look for a local producer (like Cairnsprings Mills).
+They tend to have better flavor, texture, and nutrition.
 Keep flour well sealed between uses.

-For baking, sweeteners aren’t as interchangeable as you might think; the different textures of various sugars change the way baked goods rise and react with each other.
-For that reason, it’s useful to have an assortment on hand so you can follow recipes exactly.
-Most bakers use granulated sugar, light brown sugar, and confectioners’ sugar most frequently, but honey and maple syrup are also more flavorful, less refined alternatives that are gaining popularity in baking.
+For baking, sweeteners aren’t as interchangeable as you might think.
+The different textures of various sugars change the way baked goods rise and react with one other.
+For this reason, it’s useful to have an assortment on hand so you can follow recipes exactly.
+Most bakers use granulated sugar, light brown sugar, and confectioners’ sugar most frequently, but honey and maple syrup are also flavorful, less refined alternatives that are gaining popularity.

 Coconut Milk